 Curve Cash is collected to the Curve application.
 It can be used to pay any purchase in the same way as using any payment card linked to Curve.
-However, in order to pay a purchase with Curve Cash, you need to have Curve Cash for the whole amount of the payment.
+However, to pay purchase with Curve Cash, you need to have Curve Cash for the whole amount of the payment.

 Curve Safety Features and Insurances

 Curve subscriptions have safety features, insurances and protections.
-In the Curve App, you see all transactions in the real time.
+In the Curve App, you see all transactions in real-time.
 The card can be temporarily locked on the application and opened as easily.
-Therefore, following your transactions and spending in the real time is easy with the Curve App.
+Therefore, following your transactions and spending in real-time is easy with the Curve App.

-When using the card in the internet, Curve authenticates the user strongly.
-That happens with a PIN code sent by a SMS to the user´s phone or via the Curve App.
+When using the card on the internet, Curve authenticates the user strongly.
+Authentication happens with a PIN code sent by SMS to the user´s phone or via the Curve App.

-For example, if you have booked flights but the airline goes to bankrupt before the travel dates, you may be allowed for a refund.
+For example, if you have booked flights but the airline goes bankrupt before the travel dates, you may be allowed a refund.

 Curve Black and Curve Metal include a travel insurance provided by AXA Travel Insurance.